jamie2210/CI_MS3_RR/README.md

 * __Navbar__ - The Navbar is displayed on all pages and changes depending on is the sur is logged in or out and if admin when Organisations is visible.

-  Logged Out Navba
+  Logged Out Navbar
+  - Log In, Register & Home links
+  - User Stories covered: 1, 2 & 5

   ![Logged Out Navbar](documentation/images/features/logged-out-navbar.png)

   Logged In Navbar
+  - Home, Profile, Rave Reviews, Leave Reviews & Log Out Links
+  - User stories covered: 3, 4, 6 & 7

   ![Logged In NavBar](documentation/images/features/logged-in-navbar.png)

   Admin Logged In Navbar
+  - Home, Profile, Rave Reviews, Leave Reviews, Organisation & Log Out Links
+  - User stories covered: 10 & 11

   ![Admin Logged In NavBar](documentation/images/features/admin-logged-in.png)

+* __Footer__
-* __Footer__ - The footer is displayed on all pages and includes social links, my GitHub link to this repository, a link to the contact page, the copyright year and the logo.
+- The footer is displayed on all pages and includes social links, my GitHub link to this repository, a link to the contact page, the copyright year and the logo.
+- User stories covered: 16

   ![Footer](documentation/images/features/footer.png)